cdpxe/NetworkCovertChannels/vstt/README.md

-# vstt [Very Strange Tunneling Tool]
+# vstt (*very strange tunneling tool*)

 (c) 2006, 2016, 2020 by Steffen 'cdp_xe' Wendzel, [www.wendzel.de](https://www.wendzel.de).

 ### DISCLAIMER

 This tool is for legal purposes only!
 Read the LICENSE file for license details.

 I wrote this tool as a 2nd semester undergraduate student in 2006.
 Expect no amazing code or tool.

 ### INTRODUCTION

 vstt is a multi-protocol tunneling tool for some free unix-like operating systems. it can tunnel TCP connections through different network protocols, including ICMP and POP3.

 ### HOW TO COMPILE